West Nile Virus

 Background

 West Nile encephalitis is a mosquito-transmitted disease first documented in North America during the summer of 1999.
 The strain of West Nile virus (WNV) circulating in the U.S. causes significant mortality in exotic and native bird species, especially in the American crow.
 WNV was first isolated in 1937 in the West Nile province of Uganda, Africa.
-Epidemics have occurred in Africa, Europe, the Middle East, and most recently in Israel during 2000 and in the U.S. in 2002, 2003, and 2004.
-West Nile infections continued during the 2005-2009 seasons, and will most likely continued during 2010 (see table below for Bay County data).
+Epidemics have occurred in Africa, Europe, the Middle East, and most recently in Israel during 2000 and in the U.S. in 2002, 2003, and 2004, and 2012.
+West Nile infections will most likely continue throughout the future in Bay County.

 The chance of anyone becoming infected with WNV is very low (less than 1% of mosquitoes are infected).
 If infected, you would most likely show no symptoms or mild symptoms.
 Mild symptoms include fever, headache, body aches, mild rash, and swollen lymph glands.
 Severe symptoms may include severe fever, stiff neck, confusion, muscle weakness, and coma.
 If you develop severe symptoms, contact your health care provider.